 |Heavy Work||940 grams protein||40 grams Lysine|

-In order for protein synthesis to occur by the body, all amino acids must be present in specific ratios.
+In order for protein synthesis to occur by the horse’s body, all amino acids must be present in specific ratios.
 If one amino acid is present in levels lower than that required for protein synthesis to occur, then the total rate of protein synthesis will be limited by the intake of that limiting amino acid.
-In most food sources for the horse, the rate limiting amino acid is considered to be Lysine first and Threonine second.
-The reason is that Lysine is generally in the lowest levels in those food sources, thus considered to be the limiting amino acid in the diet.
-This is why we often refer to Lysine with importance and also use Lysine levels in relation to other amino acids.
+In most food sources for the horse, the rate limiting amino acid is considered to be lysine first and threonine second.
+The reason being is that lysine is generally in the lowest levels in those food sources, thus considered to be the limiting amino acid in the diet.
+This is why we often refer to lysine with importance and also use lysine levels in relation to other amino acids.
 Threonine levels can vary quite a bit between food sources, thus not considered to be a huge limiting factor as often levels are sufficient.

-If we look at general recommendations to feed forages at 2% of bodyweight, that would equate to 20 lbs of hay per 1000 lbs of body weight.
-If we then look at forage types, we can see the differences in protein that they provide overall.
+If you look at general recommendations of feeding forages at 2% of bodyweight in the horse, that would equate to 20 lbs of hay per 1000 lbs of body weight.
+If you then look at forage types, you can see the differences in protein that they provide overall.

-If we fed a grass hay, mid-maturity, 13% crude protein at 2% of bodyweight, it would equate to 1170 grams of protein and 318 grams of Lysine.
+If you fed a grass hay, mid-maturity, 13% crude protein at 2% of bodyweight, it would equate to 1170 grams of protein and 318 grams of Lysine.

-If we fed a legume hay, mid-maturity, 20% crude protein at 2% bodyweight, it would equate to 1800 grams protein and 459 grams of Lysine.
+If you fed a legume hay, mid-maturity, 20% crude protein at 2% bodyweight, it would equate to 1800 grams protein and 459 grams of Lysine.

-We then have to take grains into consideration, their feeding levels and associated protein.
-As you can see, if we feed high enough quality hay at sufficient levels, then protein requirements are often met with no problem.
-The issue that I see is the quality of forage that is fed by most.
-In many cases, we can look at the hay, determine quality knowing at what stage it was cut and gauge protein levels.
+You then have to take grains into consideration, their feeding levels and associated protein.
+As you can see, if you feed a high enough quality hay at sufficient levels, then protein requirements are often met with no problem, in most cases.
+The issue that I see is the quality of forage that is fed by most horse owners.
+In many cases, you can look at the hay, determine quality knowing at what stage it was cut and gauge protein levels.
 In other cases, the hay looks good, but protein levels after analysis are often very low.
 This is reflective of maturity and also pasture management on the grower’s part.
 In my experience, most hays in our region are less than 10% protein, usually of a Fescue variety and cut late stage.
 As a vet, I have seen fescue hail baled when it is brown and withering in the pasture, almost looking like straw.
-Here, as a case in point, protein level, not to mention overall nutritional value is sub par.
+Here, as a case in point, protein levels, not to mention overall nutritional value is sub-par.

 Protein Deficiency in the Horse Diet

-In reality, a protein deficiency can occur due to inadequate levels of intake of one or more amino acids, but it can also occur due to inadequate intake of total nitrogen which leads to decreased non-essential amino acid production by the body.
+In reality, a protein deficiency can occur due to inadequate levels of intake of one or more amino acids in the horse, but it can also occur due to inadequate intake of total nitrogen which leads to decreased non-essential amino acid production by the body.
 In most respects, nutritionists will say that if enough ‘energy’ is consumed via the diet, then generally nitrogen intake is sufficient, so it really boils down to decreased essential amino acid intake.

-Clinical signs of protein deficiency include: general unthriftness, decreased appetite, weight loss and poor hair/hoof conditioning.
+Clinical signs of protein deficiency include: general un-thriftness, decreased appetite, weight loss and poor hair/hoof conditioning.
+Additionally, failure to heal from an injury, mend a wound, or poor overall body conditioning are also linked with insufficient protein intake.
 These are general signs associated with overall decreased protein synthesis by the body but may also be reflective of specific amino acid deficiencies.
-One thing to keep in mind is with the equine athlete in training, which is developing lean muscle mass and increasing demand for protein.
-In many of these cases, the protein needs are not kept up with as the body’s demands increase, which equates to a relative protein deficiency and can create weight/muscle loss, poor performance and increased nitrogen excretion by the body.
+One thing to keep in mind is the equine athlete in training, who is developing lean muscle mass and has an increased demand for protein.
+In many of these cases, the protein needs are not kept up with as the horse’s body demands increase, which equates to a relative protein deficiency and can create weight/muscle loss, poor performance and increased nitrogen excretion by the body.